clarin-eric/ParlaMint/ParlaMint-DK/README.md

-# ParlaMint directory for samples of country DK
+# ParlaMint directory for samples of country DK (Denmark)